Ashish-sarmah/Calculator/README.md

 # Calculator
-A calculator that can perform addition, subtraction, and multiplication using ARM Simulator .section .data
+A calculator that can perform addition, subtraction, and multiplication using ARM Simulator.

+.section .data
  @d1: .word  0x92345678, 0x92381234
 @ d1 : .word  0x12345678, 0x12381234